Internationally known as a men's fashion and style writer, Bruce turns his wit and wisdom to jazz, blues and early R&B.

 Vincent Francone was born in 1971.
 A veteran of the legendary Aspidistra Bookshop, he spent years as an autodidact before earning a BA from Roosevelt University, where he now teaches first year composition and the occasional literature class, and an MA from Northwestern University.
 His work has been published in Rhino, New City, Akashic, and The Oklahoma Review among other journals, and he won first place in the 2009 Illinois Emerging Writers Competition.
 He lives in Chicago with his wife and his Chihuahua, Haruki.

-Paul is the author of the #1 kindle bestselling book, Last Call: My Mother's Descent into Darkness.
+Paul is the author of the #1 kindle bestselling book, Last Call: My Mother's Descent into Darkness and the soon-to-be-released Midnight Red.
+He is also the creator of the forthcoming series, "Cryptopia".
 He is a Princeton grad and the editor-in-chief at Blue Heron Book Works.

 Find out more about Lynnie at her website.

 Six time Obie winner, Jeff Weiss, is the epitome of East Village theatre in the 60s and 70s.
 His play cycle, "...and that's how the rent gets paid" is an icon of revolutionary gay theater.
 He is missed